vikashshaarma007/Todo_Application/README.md

 * Express.js
 * MongoDb
 * Backend Deployed on : render.com
-* PostgreSQL database Hosted on : Todo_application
+* PostgreSQL database Hosted on : Todo_db
 * Sequelize : to interact with the PostgreSQL database

   <!-- GETTING STARTED -->